Skip to product information

 An electrifying re-examination of one of the twentieth century's greatest unsung power players, from the bestselling author of A WOMAN OF NO IMPORTANCE

-A 2024 BEST BOOK OF THE YEAR IN THE TELEGRAPH, ECONOMIST, FINANCIAL TIMES, GUARDIAN, TIMES LITERARY SUPPLEMENT, SPECTATOR, LONDON STANDARD and OLDIE
+NAMED A BEST BOOK OF THE YEAR BY THE TELEGRAPH, ECONOMIST, FINANCIAL TIMES, GUARDIAN, MAIL ON SUNDAY, DAILY EXPRESS, TIMES LITERARY SUPPLEMENT, SPECTATOR, IRISH EXAMINER, LONDON STANDARD, NEW YORKER, POLITICO, APPLE BOOKS, TOWN & COUNTRY and OLDIE

 'A wonderfully racy romp [and] a gripping biography of a brave, ambitious woman' DAILY MAIL